ms/buildtogether.tech/src/important/index.md

 that they don't speak up even when they have valuable points to make.

-One way to combat this is to give everyone [% i "meetings!three sticky notes" "three sticky notes (in meetings)" %]three sticky notes[% /i %] (or coins, or paperclips---anything inedible will do).  at the start of the meeting.
+One way to combat this is to give everyone [% i "meetings!three sticky notes" "three sticky notes (in meetings)" %]three sticky notes[% /i %] (or coins, or paperclips—anything inedible will do).  at the start of the meeting.
 Every time they speak, they have to give up one sticky note.
 When they're out of stickies, they aren't allowed to speak until everyone has used at least one, at which point everyone gets all of their sticky notes back.
 This ensures that